Architectural History/Theory 1 (BDES1011)

 UNIT OF STUDY

 Architectural History/Theory 1 introduces students to the discourse of architectural history and theory.
-It commences with a concise chronological survey of key periods of architectural history from antiquity to the mid-nineteenth century, providing an overview of the scope of the field and establishing initial points of reference.
-It then changes focus to investigate more closely the ways in which particular architectural themes and ideas traverse across history, coming to the fore in certain periods and receding in others.
+It includes a concise chronological survey of key periods of architectural history from antiquity to the mid-nineteenth century, providing an overview of the scope of the field and establishing initial points of reference.
+It also includes closer investigation of the ways in which particular architectural themes and ideas traverse across history, coming to the fore in certain periods and receding in others.
 Students will interrogate these themes in small groups through intense study of a single significant building, which they will research, document and illustrate in a written report, and re-construct in a suite of finely crafted scale models.
-They will be introduced to fundamental principles and skills of scholarly research, including locating and evaluating sources, and constructing arguments.
+They will be introduced to fundamental principles and skills of scholarly research in the discipline, including locating and evaluating sources, and constructing arguments.

 Our courses that offer this unit of study

 Lecture and tutorial contact, plus self-directed preparation and assignments, for a minimum total student commitment averaging 9 hours per week.

 Seminar Leadership and General Participation (40%), Research Reports (60%)

 Unit of study rules